Homepage look and feel

 Re-add the Popular Articles List to your home page

-If you've removed the Popular Articles List from your home page, you can re-add it to by copying and pasting the relevant HTML from Default Home Page Article HTML into either the code view of Knowledge Base > Home Page or into Settings > Style > Custom HTML > Home Page.
+If you've removed the Popular Articles List from your home page, you can re-add it to by copying and pasting the relevant HTML from Default Home Page Article HTML into either the code view of the top-level Homepage or into Settings > Style > Custom HTML > Home Page.

 Recent Articles List